EdwardGillard/sei-group-project/README.md

 ![Image of messages](images/Messages.jpeg)

 Once the backend had hit MVP point we moved onto the front end, however, there were a few points I had to return back to create a new function to accomplish something that I was trying to achieve on the front end.
 One of those occasions I created a delete user account function.
 Initially I thought it would be a relatively simple function to build, I quickly realised whilst testing on the front end that it wasn't as simple as I had originally thought.
 It dawned on me after causing an error that I needed to not only delete the user profile but the entire trace of the user.
 I achieved this by using a *secure route* to ascertain the user's token then search anything that the user has created on different schemas.
 I then used a **forEach** statement to cycle through each search and delete the relevant information.
+Comments and ratings were slightly more tricky.
+As seen in the picture below, I had to filter through every comment and rating on users, clothes and posts and then remove those which matched the id of the user deleting their profile.

 ![Image of User Delete Controller](images/DeleteUserController.jpeg)